 Possible Side effects of stimulants and non-stimulants

-It’s common for ADHD patients to report side effects of both medications.
+It’s common for ADHD patients to report the side effects of both medications.
 However, these effects tend to be more severe for stimulants.
 Some of these issues include:

 - Loss of appetite